azurekid/operation-blackcat/challenges/DI-2026-0518 OPERATION ESPRIT/README.md

 **Q3.4** — What does the suspect describe as making the restaurant's location "convenient" in their review?

-**Q3.5** — The suspect posted a third review, for a pub in Bellevue, dated 27 March 2026.
+**Q3.5** — The suspect posted a third review, for an Irish pub in Bellevue, dated 27 March 2026.
 What is the name of that pub?

-**Q3.6** — What phrase in the Bellevue pub review raises investigative concern?
+**Q3.6** — Visit the pub's official website.
+According to their "About" or "News" section, what are they now open for?

 ---